 Principles of cell membrane transport

 Balance of independent study and scheduled teaching activity

-Lectures (24 hours) will utilize a variety of sources using powerpoint presentations to link content such as animations, video documentary and lecturer led demonstrations involving learners.
+Lectures will utilize a variety of sources using powerpoint presentations to link content such as animations, video documentary and lecturer led demonstrations involving students.

-Practicals (14 hours) will allow learners to perform a range of experiments safely, critically analyse their results and present these in an appropriate manner.
-These sessions will give learners oppurtunity to develop and refine their critical, analytical and writing skills.
+Practicals will allow students to perform a range of experiments safely, critically analyse their results and present these in an appropriate manner.
+These sessions will give students oppurtunity to develop and refine their critical, analytical and writing skills.
 Practicals will be both summative and formative.
-The initial formative sessions will allow learners to reflect on their practical skills and their ability to critically analyse experimental results and present these in an appropriate manner.
+The initial formative sessions will allow students to reflect on their practical skills and their ability to critically analyse experimental results and present these in an appropriate manner.

 Weblearn-assisted session in the first part of the module will seek to link the module content to the impact of modern cell biology on medicine and agriculture in a social and cultural context in the modern day environment but in a wider context than covered in the lectures in an aim to encourage self-directed learning.